Gregpy/Blog-Post-Project/README.md

 ## How to Interact with the Project

 The cells can all be run in a linearly fashion.
 The code could be applied to other features as well.
 The mean and standard deviation of job security concern ratings were given depending on feature values to look for trends in the data.
 No trends were visibly apparent.
+The link to the blog on this project can be found [here](https://medium.com/@gregory.bell/are-job-security-concerns-different-for-different-groups-of-people-e30ffff0e463).

 ## Licensing and Acnknowledgements